imdadurrashid1/Burgershop/README.md

 ### Backend (Railway)
 1. Create a new project in Railway
 2. Connect your GitHub repository
-3. Add a PostgreSQL database
+3. Add a  database MongoBd
 4. Set up environment variables
 5. Deploy